 With each burring and polishing we conducted, this bench grinder was stable.
 The wide base really helped, so much so that the machine wouldn’t move too much even if it wasn’t mounted.

 Overall, there is a lot to be admired here.
 The only hiccups are the instruction manual and the flimsy power switch.

 - Instruction manual needs improvement

 All of these bench grinder reviews delighted us with their performance and design, but only one machine can stand at the top.
-However, before we identify the number one bench grinder, we would like to commend the DeWalt DW758 8-inch bench grinder.
+However, before we identify the number one bench grinder, we would like to recommend the DeWalt DW758 8-inch bench grinder.
 If you are looking for the best 8” bench grinder, this is what you should get.

 It’s powerful with a 3,600 RPM, and it does its job with precision.